Our Trainees

 Department of Food Science, Ontario Agricultural College, University of Guelph

-After recently graduating from McGill University with BSc in Food Science & BSc in Nutritional Science, I am starting my graduate studies at University of Guelph.
+After recently graduating from McGill University with BSc in Food Science and BSc in Nutritional Science, I am starting my graduate studies at University of Guelph.
 My graduate work will be centered on food safety and microbiology, with a focus on bacteriophages.

 2023